Norman Leslie, 19th Earl of Rothes

-Norman Evelyn Leslie, 19th Earl of Rothes (13 July 1877 – 29 March 1927) was a Scottish soldier and representative peer.
+Norman Evelyn Leslie, 19th Earl of Rothes (13 July 1877 – 29 March 1927) was a Scottish soldier and Scottish representative peer.

 Background

-Norman Leslie was the son of Martin Leslie Leslie (born Martin Leslie Haworth) and Georgina Frances Studdy, daughter of Henry Studdy, of Waddeton Court, Devon.
-Norman's paternal grandparents were Captain Martin Edward Haworth (d.
-1886) and Mary Elizabeth Haworth-Leslie, 18th Countess of Rothes.
+Norman Leslie was the son of Martin Leslie Leslie (born Martin Leslie Haworth-Leslie) and Georgina Frances Studdy, daughter of Henry Studdy, of Waddeton Court, Devon.
+Norman's paternal grandparents were Captain Martin Edward Haworth later Haworth-Leslie (d.
+1886) and Mary Elizabeth Leslie, 18th Countess of Rothes.
 Norman succeeded his grandmother to the earldom in 1893.

 Military career

-Lord Rothes was commissioned into a Militia battalion of the Devonshire Regiment in 1895.
-He was promoted Lieutenant in 1897 and resigned his commission in 1899.
-In 1905 he was appointed Captain in the Fife Royal Garrison Artillery, another Militia regiment.
+Lord Rothes was commissioned into the 4th Battalion (1st Devon Militia), Devonshire Regiment in 1895.
+He was promoted lieutenant in 1897 and resigned his commission in 1899.
+In 1905 he was appointed captain in the Fifeshire Royal Garrison Artillery (Militia).
 He resigned his commission in 1909.
-In 1911 he was appointed Lieutenant-Colonel commanding the Highland Cyclist Battalion, which was badged to the Black Watch.
+In 1911 he was appointed lieutenant-colonel commanding the Highland Cyclist Battalion of the Territorial Force, which was badged to the Black Watch.

 The Earl of Rothes was elected a Scottish representative peer in 1906, a position he retained until 1923.
 He fought in the First World War and Leslie House, the ancestral family seat, became a hospital for the injured.
 His wife, Noëlle, Countess of Rothes, worked ceaselessly during the war, both at Leslie House and in London at the Coulter Hospital, serving as a Red Cross nurse.
 The earl was promoted to colonel in 1918.
 He sustained injuries during the war from which he never fully recovered.
 He sold Leslie House in 1919 and moved his family to England.